 Conservation Target Areas

-Creating Conservation Target Areas (CTAs), key nature-enhancement opportunity areas which form an integral part of the draft Nature Recovery Network map.
+The original nature-enhancement opportunity areas which form an integral part of the draft Local Nature Recovery Strategy (LNRS).

 Wildflowers on an Oxfordshire hillside